 Decluttering your life involves taking greater care of your family.
 However, relationships within a family can sometimes be very hard and even toxic.
 This sometimes requires us to spend less time with certain family members or stay away from certain topics.
 Ultimately, ending a toxic family relationship can be a positive step towards creating more space and positivity in your life.

 You should spend more time with positive people, those who will help you grow and make you feel happy; this means getting rid of the toxic people who only waste your time and drain your energy.
 This can be difficult, but it can also be empowering to surround yourself with people who support and uplift you.

 >> Declutter your computer and digital space:

 In the digital world, there are so many ways that information creeps into our lives.
 Use digital storage and cloud services to store important documents and photos and consider switching to digital books and magazines to reduce clutter in your home.
 Information can become overwhelming online and that's why I suggest you get off social media.
-Rather, keep up with friends and family with a secure text message app.
+Rather, keep up with friends and family with a secure text message app, Zello or other virtual meeting app.
 Get your news by signing up for email newsletters and listening to podcasts.

 >> Declutter your mind and take care of your body:

 Only engage in your favorite activities.
 Reduce your consumption of news and television.
 I’m not suggesting that you cut yourself off from the world, just that you should set some boundaries to control how and when you receive it.